palacejackson/wayfindr/README.md

-# wayfindr.co.uk - European Trip Itinerary Generator
+# wayfindr.co.uk - Find your way to the perfect trip

 Rails app designed and developed over a 2 week sprint in a team of four as part of the final project of Le Wagon Bootcamp.
 Generated with [lewagon/rails-templates](https://github.com/lewagon/rails-templates), created by the [Le Wagon coding bootcamp](https://www.lewagon.com) team.